argilla-io/argilla/docs/reference/webapp/explore_records.rst

 Text2Text Tasks
 ~~~~~~~~~~

-In these tasks, where the model receives and outputs a sequence of tokens, the main objective is to display arranged records.
+In these tasks, the main objective is to display arranged records.
 Thus, it is possible to use the Metrics menu (on the sidebar) and to analyze the score, the prediction agent and the status, or users can also sort the results by these parameters.

 In order to gain further knowledge of the aforementioned aspects, read the section devoted to `datasets <dataset_main.rst>`_\.